Kolkata Metro: Green Line

+On 13 January 2025, the remaining 2.9 km between the two functional stations, Esplanade and Sealdah were successfully connected; but the separate signalling systems for the two operating parts of the line had not been unified.
+With the whole connection open for traffic,the travel time between the two railway stations was brought down to just 11 minutes.
+The remaining Sealdah–Esplanade stretch opened on 22 August 2025.

-Purple line (Line 3)
+Purple Line

-Previously, the stretch from Thakurpukur to Majerhat was surveyed as a branch line of the circular railway, and a metro line from Majerhat to Dakshineswar via Sealdah (interchange with Green line) was planned.
+Previously, the stretch from Thakurpukur to Majerhat was surveyed as a branch line of the circular railway, and a metro line from Majerhat to Dakshineswar via Sealdah (interchange with Green Line) was planned.
 This plan was scrapped and a new metro line from further south in Joka to BBD Bagh was sanctioned in 2010–2011 with a total length of 17.22 km at an anticipated cost of ₹2619.02 crore.
 Later the route was truncated to Esplanade.
-The corridor runs along Diamond Harbour Road, Khidirpur Road and Jawaharlal Nehru Road, major arterial roads of Kolkata, and has passenger interchange facilities with Blue line at Esplanade.
-The proposed Esplanade station will not be the same as that of Blue line but a different station which will also serve Green line.
+The corridor runs along Diamond Harbour Road, Khidirpur Road, and Jawaharlal Nehru Road, major arterial roads of Kolkata, and has passenger interchange facilities with the Blue Line and Green line at Esplanade and Blue line at Park street.
+The proposed Esplanade station will not be the same as that of the Blue Line and Green Line but a different station that will be built at B.C.
+Roy market ground.
 The line now has a new depot in Joka.
 Due to land acquisition problems and objections from the Ministry of Defence, construction has been delayed several times since the beginning.
 Defence Ministry objected that the elevated corridor would overlook the Eastern Command headquarters at Fort William, Ordinance Depot at Mominpore.
 The change in alignment from elevated to underground increased the construction cost of the stretch from ₹139 crore to ₹3000 crore.
 The work resumed in several phases and new bids were invited by Rail Vikas Nigam Limited (RVNL) in April 2020.
 It is India's first metro line to run on indigenous head hardened rails, manufactured by Jindal Steel & Power.
 The extension of this line to IIM and Diamond Park for 2 km was sanctioned in the 2012–2013 Budget at a cost of ₹294.49 crore.
 The work is being executed by RVNL.